-By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+By submitting an instrument appointing a proxy(ies) and/or representative(s) to participate and vote at the AGM and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.

-Tan Sri Dato' Koon Poh Keong Executive Chairman, Non-Independent (Malaysian, Male, Aged 58)
+TAN SRI DATO' KOON POH KEONG Executive Chairman, Non-Independent (Malaysian, Male, Aged 59)

 Tan Sri Dato' Koon Poh Keong is a Non-Independent Executive Chairman of the Company since 15 September 2003.
-He attended all the four (4) Board meetings held during the financial year.
+He attended all the five (5) Board meetings held during the financial year.
 He is also the Group Chief Executive Officer of Press Metal Aluminium Holdings Berhad and Director of Press Metal Berhad.
 He graduated with a Bachelor of Science in Electrical Engineering from The University of Oklahoma, United States of America, in 1986.
+He has more than 30 years of experience in the aluminium industry.

-He is the brother to Koon Poh Ming, Koon Poh Weng and Dato' Koon Poh Tat.
+He is the brother to Koon Poh Ming, Koon Poh Weng and Dato' Koon Poh Tat as well as a major shareholder of the Company.
 He has not been convicted of any offence (other than traffic offence, if any) within the past five (5) years nor any public sanction or penalty imposed by regulatory bodies during the financial year.

-Koon Poh Ming Chief Executive Officer, Non-Independent (Malaysian, Male, Aged 62)
+KOON POH MING Chief Executive Officer, Non-Independent (Malaysian, Male, Aged 63)

 Mr Koon Poh Ming is a Non-Independent Executive Director and Chief Executive Officer of the Company since 15 September 2003.
-He attended all the four (4) Board meetings held during the financial year.
+He attended all the five (5) Board meetings held during the financial year.
 He is also the Executive Vice Chairman of Press Metal Aluminium Holdings Berhad and Director of Press Metal Berhad.
 He graduated from University of Wales, United Kingdom with a degree in Civil and Structural Engineering in 1981.
 He is a professional engineer registered with the Board of Engineers, Malaysia and The Institute of Engineers, Malaysia.
 He has been actively involved in the aluminium trading and manufacturing and construction for more than 30 years.

-He is the brother to Tan Sri Dato' Koon Poh Keong, Koon Poh Weng and Dato' Koon Poh Tat.
+He is the brother to Tan Sri Dato' Koon Poh Keong, Koon Poh Weng and Dato' Koon Poh Tat as well as a major shareholder of the Company.
 He has not been convicted of any offence (other than traffic offence, if any) within the past five (5) years nor any public sanction or penalty imposed by regulatory bodies during the financial year.

-Mr Koon Poh Weng is a Non-Independent Executive Director of the Company since 15 September 2003.
-He attended all the four (4) Board meetings held during the financial year.
-He is currently the Executive Director of Press Metal Aluminium Holdings Berhad.
-His experiences include the management of major projects throughout the country.
-He has been responsible for all aspects of the management and for producing satisfactory results on large variety of projects ranging from schools, government complexes to prominent hotels.
-He is the brother to Koon Poh Ming, Tan Sri Dato' Koon Poh Keong and Dato' Koon Poh Tat.
-He has not been convicted of any offence (other than traffic offence, if any) within the past five (5) years nor any public sanction or penalty imposed by regulatory bodies during the financial year.
+KOON POH WENG

+Executive Director

-(Malaysian, Male, Aged 59)
+(Malaysian, Male, Aged 64)